Taking a Pass on Routing

 UDP adds very little value of IP, itself -- basically, it adds port numbers.
 It allows applications to be identified with ports so that messages, upon arriving at the destination, can be sent to the right program.

-We'll talk about TCP in a few minutes.
+We'll talk about TCP tomorrow.
 It adds a lot of value.
 It adds streams and reliability.
 But, for today, I'd like to examine what it means --and does not mean-- to be a reliable protocol.

 It is easy to see how we could create a reliable protocol above UDP.
 We add a sequence number to each message.
 We send a message and wait for an ACKnowledgement.
 We know the maximum round-trip time, and wait at least that long.
 If we don't get an ACK within that time, we assume that the message got lost en route to the recipient -- even though maybe only the ACK got lost.
 We resend.
 When the sender gets it, it'll ACK, possibly again.
 There won't be any confusion, even if it is received twice, because the sequence number will enable the duplicate to be detected and discarded.
 The same is true of a duplicate ACK.
 If we send more than once copy, and more than one ACK eventually makes its way to the sender, the sender just ignores the duplicates -- it ignores any ACK that is not associated with the present message number.